elenamorton/cli-tic-tac-toe/README.md

 ### Current Limitations
 * The computer difficulty level is not currently implemented in the Computer class.
 The current implementation is a 'easy' level.
 The compuer player is practically choosing the next move randomly from a valid moves array.
-Please, see the 'Future extensions' section for implementations suggestions.
+Please, see the 'Future extensions' section for implementation suggestions.
 ```ruby
  def get_best_move(valid_moves, depth, best_score = {})
     score_table_copy = @scorer.score_table.dup